abir781/abir781/README.md

 # 💫 About Me:
 I’m a web developer focused on building responsive and user-friendly web applications.
 Currently working with React, I enjoy turning ideas into interactive, efficient front-end solutions while continuously learning and improving my skills.
 ## Current activities:
-- Skilled in creating responsive, user-friendly interfaces and RESTful APIs
+- Currently exploring Next JS and Typescript
 - Currently building an eCommerce website using React, Node.js, and MongoDB